rickydo/ruby-review/README.md

 # ruby-review
-A few example files of ruby for review for interview
+A few example files of ruby for review.